 5210.
 Systems Theory.
 3. Review of linear time-invariant systems theory.
 Laplace, Fourier, and Z-transforms.
 Introduction to complex variable theory and its application to integral transform inversion.
 State variable formulation of physical systems.
 Application of linear algebra and matrices to the analysis of finite-state constant differential systems.
 Controllability and observability.
 Prerequisite: EE 4620.

 5300.
 Introduction to Microwave & RF Circuits.
 3. Analysis and design of microwave and RF circuits with applications to communication and radar systems.
 Review of transmission line concepts and the Smith Chart, scattering parameters, microstrip lines, and matching networks.
 Analysis and design of microwave and RF amplifiers, oscillators, and mixers.
 Dual listed with EE 4300.
 Prerequisite: EE 3150 or concurrent enrollment in EE 3330.

 5320.
 Advanced Microwave Circuits.
 3. Analysis and design of passive microwave circuits including microwave filters, resonators, power dividers, and directional couplers.
 Microstrip lines, broadband matching networks and effects of discontinuities in microstrip circuits are also discussed.
-Prerequisites: EE 4300 or EE 5300.
+Prerequisite: EE 4300 or EE 5300.